Sponsored by Sseko Designs

 If you’re looking for a philanthropic business opportunity within the fashion industry, and you’d like to make a difference in the world, I invite you to check out Sseko Designs.

-Sseko Designs sponsored this post.
+This post was sponsored by Sseko Designs and written by Holly Reisem Hanna.
 Please be aware we only promote advertising from companies that we feel we can legitimately recommend to our readers.
 See our disclosure policy for further information.

 Hi!
 I am ready to become part of this great ministry.
 Where do I start?

 Would it be somehow against the rules to sell Sesko products on EBay?